TV TECH: What do you anticipate will be the most significant technology trends at the 2022 NAB Show?

 We are also bringing the new StreamScope XM ATSC 3.0 Monitor to the 2022 NAB Show.
 The ATSC 3.0 professional monitoring, auditing and logging system plays a pivotal role helping broadcasters deliver a high quality of service for NextGen TV, while increasing operational efficiencies.

 TVT: How is your new product different from what’s available on the market?

-TVT: How has the pandemic affected your company's business over the past two years and how will it impact how your exhibit at this year's show?
+TVT: How has the Covid pandemic affected your company's business over the past two years and how will it impact how you exhibit at this year's show?

 Future US's leading brands bring the most important, up-to-date information right to your inbox